For the past 8 years every December I’ve been receiving an email from one of my clients about creating a special bangle bracelet for his wife Mary.

 What are your thoughts?
 Please don’t shy away and comment below these photos.

-You can get your own personalized bracelet by clicking on this photo:
+You can get your own bangle bracelet by clicking on each photo